 The panelist’s provided some great insights and advice which we wanted to share for the benefit of those who couldn’t make it.

-- What advice to you have to Mentoring?
+What advice to you have on Mentoring?

 The panelist’s kicked off the discussion by asking the audience whether they would ever think to contact one of panelist’s to ask them to be their mentor and if so, what is stopping them.
 The panelists wanted to understand the barriers the audience was feeling in finding a mentor.